 'In this case it is completely in keeping with his stated diagnosis and rest of his statement for him to be stroking his own clothing and feel other clothing in his touch with ridges, and then to move onto exploring and rearranging that clothing, without thinking about what the other person would think about this.’

 In the second incident Sam was assaulted.
 He was put in a headlock and dragged from the train by his hair by a vigilante to who got involved.
-This person was still holding Sam when police arrived on the platform but they failed to take his details or investigate the assault on Sam.
-They continue to dismiss the incident as a citizen's arrest using “reasonable force” without any evidence to support this.
+This person was still holding Sam when British Transport Police (BTP) arrived on the platform but they failed to take his details or investigate the assault on Sam.
+BTP continue to dismiss the incident as a citizen's arrest using “reasonable force” without any evidence to support this.
 Sam did not resist in any way, neither was he attempting to leave the scene.
-They also failed to disclose crucial CCTV of the incident, claiming the camera was faulty.
+They also failed to disclose crucial CCTV of the incident, and have subsequently admitted to losing or destroying other key evidence including witness statements.

 Sam’s story is continued from the Hansard transcript (see link) of the debate that his MP, Kevin Brennan, moved in Westminster Hall on 30th January 2018: